OfirMikel/Presentation-Platform/README.md

 ## Introduction

-A brief description of your project and its purpose.
+A Home Assignment given, creating a Server-Side Service for Presentation Platform.

 ## Features
 - Creating a New Presentation
 - Fetch a Presentation by Title (Title is unique)
 - Adding a Slide to a Presentation
 - Altering a Slide - Altering the Authors List
 - Deleting a Slide
 - Delete Presentation
 - Get All Presentations

+## Objects

+- **Presentation obj contains:**
+  - id(unique)
+  - title(unique)
+  - authorsList
+  - datePublished
+- **Slide obj contains:**
+  - id(unique)
+  - presentation
+  - content
+  - style(style is an object).
+- **style obj contains:**
+  - fontSize
+  - fontColor
+  - fontWeight

 ## Technologies